Michaelar1/JavaScript-Projects/README.md

 * [Concatenated String Challenge](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Concatenated%20_String_Challenge)
 * [String Assignment](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/String_Assignment)
 * [Alert and Expressions Project](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Project1_expressions_alert)

+### Ternary Operators and Constructors Project
+  In this HTML and JavaScript Project, I used a ternary operator, an object constructor, and a nested function.

 ### Reserved Keyword Challenge
   For this challenge, I assigned a variable the value of a reserved word to see the results - the event does not work.
 Also, I wrote an object constructor function.